Condo and Building Sound Transmission (FSTC, NIC) and Impact (FIIC, ISR) Testing

-Noise Monitoring Services provides building acoustic testing services for condos, houses, offices and other structures.
+Noise Monitoring Services provides building acoustic testing services for residences, offices, condos, houses and other structures.
 Our acoustical consultants are experienced in the measurement and prediction of sound and impact ratings.
 We can perform the following tests:

 Residential Sound Testing FAQ's

 1How does the residential acoustic testing process work?

 The ISR/FIIC testing (floor impact testing) is performed by placing a 'tapping machine' on the floor of the unit being tested.
 Four tests are performed with the machine in slightly different positions on the floor.
 The sound level is measured in the unit below and a FIIC rating is calculated from the measurement data.
 For the NIC/FSTC test a loudspeaker is used to play white noise at a high level in at least two locations in one of the units.
 The sound level is measured on both sides of the floor-ceiling assembly or wall being tested.
 The NIC (FSTC) rating is then calculated from the measurement data.

 Assuming we're performing both the FIIC and NIC tests for a single room, it will take about one hour to perform the testing.
 If tests are required in multiple rooms then the testing will take longer.

 Most residential complexes just require testing to be performed in a single room.
 We usually perform the test in the largest room (eg. living room).
 However, we recommend that you confirm the type and number of tests that will need to be performed with the HOA beforehand to avoid us having to return for a second visit.

 4Will the test damage my floor?

 The equipment we use is unlikely to damage your floor.
 We've never seen damage to wood or laminate flooring.
 However, we tend to be careful in choosing a suitable location when testing on stone or tile floors as the tapping machine can occasionally chip the surface.